 So, if you don’t have powdered sugar at home or don’t want to use it, you can replace it with something else.
 So, if you are wondering how to make glaze without powdered sugar?
 The answer is yes.
 You just have to select the right alternative.

 What is a glaze?

-Glaze is a sweet, creamy topping that you can drizzle on top of your cupcakes, donuts or cakes.
+Glaze is a sweet, creamy topping that you can drizzle on top of your cupcakes, donuts, or cakes.
 Glaze is super easy to make and usually takes two ingredients, i.e. milk and powdered sugar.
 You can add more flavor to it by adding different kinds of extracts such as vanilla, lemon, or almond.

 Can you make glaze without powdered sugar?

 Most recipes for glaze call for powdered sugar to ensure the texture of a glaze is not granulated and has the right amount of sweetness.
-However, despite its common and wide use in baking, not everyone has powdered sugar at home or wants to use powdered sugar.
+However, despite its common and widespread use in baking, not everyone has powdered sugar at home or wants to use powdered sugar.
 So, in that case, we found a few alternatives that work just as well.

 How to make glaze without powdered sugar

 Here are a few ingredients that you can use as a substitute for powdered sugar: